NITCbase/nitcbase.github.io/docs/User Interface Commands/utility.md

 #### Description

 This command is used to run multiple commands in sequence by reading the commands line-by-line from an external file.
 For example the `run` command given below will execute commands present in `filename`.
-If there is an error on running a command at a given line, all commands after that **will not be excuted** and the `run` command fails by giving the line number of the command in which error occurred.
+If there is an error on running a command at a given line, all commands after that **will not be executed** and the `run` command fails by giving the line number of the command in which error occurred.

 :::note